blue-ocean-travella/hratx41-travello/readme.md

 - The Itenarary Page component displays the options using Reacts time line library
 - The user have the option to delete the options selected in the itenarary, or display more info on options.

-    * What happens behind the scenes when the user interacts with it?
-    * OR What are all the place the data travels?
-What happens to that data?
-    * Optionally include a diagram
-    * How does the tech stack come together?

 ## What research was required?